Package 'nflseedR'

 tiebreaker_depth

-One of "SOS", "PRE-SOV", or "RANDOM".
+One of "SOS", "PRE-SOV", "POINTS" or "RANDOM".
 Controls which tiebreakers are to be applied.
 The implemented tiebreakers are documented here https://nflseedr.com/articles/tiebreaker.html.
 The values mean:

 • "SOS" (default): Apply all tiebreakers through Strength of Schedule.
 If there are still remaining ties, break them through coin toss.